tjgusshy/tjgusshy/README.md

 📧 Email: tunjisoliu@gmail.com

 About Me
-Blending over 3 years of experience as a consultant and currently studying MSc data science, I have worked on projects in machine learning, data engineering, I transform data and language into impactful solutions and experiences.
+Blending over 3 years of experience as a consultant and currently studying MSc data science, I have worked on projects in machine learning, data engineering, I transform data  into impactful solutions and experiences.

 Professional Highlights 🌟
 Senior Data Analytics Engineer Bluechips Technology